 Office Hours: Monday – Friday 8:00 am – 5:00 pm

-The office of the Probate Court performs many functions including, but not limited to, issuing marriage licenses, weapons carry licenses and fireworks display permits, maintaining vital records for Bartow County, administering traffic citations and probate procedures such as probate of wills, administrations and guardianships of minors and adults.
-The following is more detailed information regarding these matters.
-Please do not hesitate to contact our office for further information.
+The office of the Probate Court provides a variety of functions including but not limited to issuing marriage licenses, weapons carry licenses and fireworks display permits, maintaining vital records for Bartow County, administering misdemeanor traffic court and probate procedures such as probate of wills, administrations and guardianships of minors and adults.
+See below for more detailed information regarding these matters.
+Please do not hesitate to contact our office if we can be of assistance.

-Traffic Citations may be paid online with a debit or credit card at www.ezcourtpay.com, in the office with cash, money order or a cashier's check, or you may mail a money order or cashier's check to the office address.
+Traffic Citations may be paid online with a debit or credit card at www.ezcourtpay.com, in the office with cash, money order or a cashier's check, or you may mail a money order or cashier's check to the office address at the top of this page.
 NO PERSONAL CHECKS WILL BE ACCEPTED.
 Payment of traffic fines must be received in the office prior to the day of your arraignment in order to avoid a court appearance.
 If you wait until the day of your scheduled arraignment, then you must appear in the court to pay your citation.
-Should you desire to contest your citation and have your case heard before a judge or jury, you must appear at your arraignment and enter a plea of not guilty.
+Should you desire to contest your citation and have your case heard before a judge or jury, you must personally appear at your arraignment.
 Your hearing will be scheduled for a later date where the officer and witnesses, if any, will be subpoenaed to testify.

-Probate Court has exclusive jurisdiction over the probate of wills, administration of estates, temporary guardianships of minors, permanent guardianship and conservatorship over minor and adult wards, and applications for year's support awards.
-There are filing fees associated with all petitions and these fees are due upon filing the petition.
-Once the proper paperwork is filed and the fees are paid, you will be scheduled a time to appear before the Judge and have your petition heard as all matters are handled by appointment only.
+Probate Court has exclusive jurisdiction over the probate of wills, administration of estates, temporary guardianships of minor wards, permanent guardianship and conservatorship over minor and adult wards, and applications for year's support awards.
+There are filing fees associated with all petitions and these fees are due upon filing.
+Once you have filed your pleadings and paid the filing fees, you will be scheduled a time to appear before the Judge and have your petition heard as all matters are handled by appointment only.
 Forms for these procedures and additional information are available in the office or online at www.gaprobate.gov.

 GEORGIA FIREARMS LICENSES

 The Probate Court issues firearms licenses, also known as "Georgia Weapons Carry License" as governed by O.C.G.A.§16-11-126 through 134.
 Applicants are encouraged to read the applicable law prior to making application to ensure a better understanding of your rights and responsibilities.
 You may obtain a copy of the applicable law in the office.
 Applications will be accepted on normal business days between the hours of 8:00 am and 4:30 pm.
-You must be a Bartow County resident and provide a valid photo ID.
-The fee for application and fingerprint processing is $75.00 ($30.00 for RENEWALS if you already have a valid Georgia issued weapons carry license) and you may pay by cash, money order, credit/debit card or certified check payable to the Probate Court.
+You must be a Bartow County resident and provide a valid photo ID which reflects your physical Bartow County address.
+The fee for application and fingerprint processing is $76.00 ($30.00 for RENEWALS if you already have a valid Georgia issued weapons carry license) and you may pay by cash, money order, credit/debit card or certified check payable to the Probate Court.
 There is a service charge to pay with a credit/debit card.
-It takes approximately one (1) week to process the application and receive a response from the GBI.
+Processing time varies based upon volume of applicants.
 The license is valid for five (5) years, at which time you must reapply for a new license.
-New licenses will be mailed to you.
 Be aware that prior convictions for certain offenses will disqualify you from obtaining a firearms license.
-Some of those offenses include, but are not limited to, convictions arising out of domestic violence, weapons violations and drug related offenses, if you've not been free from supervision for at least five (5) years.
+Some of those offenses include convictions arising out of domestic violence, weapons violations and drug related offenses, if you've not been free from supervision for at least five (5) years.

-All applicants 16 or 17 years of age must have both parents present to consent to the marriage license.
+EFFECTIVE JULY 1, 2019: All applicants 17 years of age must be lawfully emancipated and provide proof of the emancipation to obtain a marriage license, and anyone entering into a marriage with a 17 year old cannot be more than five (5) years older.
 NO EXCEPTIONS.
-No person under the age of 16 years may obtain a marriage license in the state of Georgia.
+No person under the age of 17 years may obtain a marriage license in the state of Georgia under any circumstances.
 NO EXCEPTIONS.

 SAVE WAIT TIME BY CLICKING ON THE LINK BELOW to complete your MARRIAGE LICENSE application.
 You will receive a confirmation number upon completion which you will need to bring with you to the Probate Court office within two (2) weeks of completing the application, along with the application fee of $75.00 and a valid photo ID.
 The application process will be completed at that time and you will receive your marriage license.

-If you are currently married and would like to order a copy of your marriage certificate, click on the link below and you will receive the certificate by US Postal mail within a few days.
+If you are currently married and would like to order a copy of your marriage certificate, click on the link below and you will receive the certificate by US Mail within a few days.

 Click here to order a copy of your Marriage Certificate